vishruthb/notes/content/Algorithms/🔄 Dynamic Programming.md

 ```

 # Runtime
-$$O(n)$$
-DP avoids redundant calculations by storing subproblem results, leading to a linear time complexity.
+DP avoids redundant calculations by storing subproblem results, leading to a  time complexity of $O(n)$.
 Space complexity is also $O(n)$ due to the storage array used.